domcleal/hammer-cli/README.md

 $ cd ..
 ```

-and optionally some other plugins via any of the methods mentioned above.
+and optionally other plugins via any of the methods mentioned above.

 Configuration